-Established in 1997, the Center for Democratic Governance and Leadership is housed in the Department of Political Science.
+Established in 1997, the Democratic Governance and Leadership Program is housed in the Department of Political Science.
 It operates within the context of a dynamic educational environment that encourages research, teaching and community service.

-The Center for Democratic Governance and Leadership has three primary goals: to advance leading-edge research on the study of democratic governance and leadership in established and emerging democracies; to integrate research, teaching and policy application; and to engage and advance the economic, cultural, civic and political life of Southeastern Massachusetts, other domestic communities, and our global community.
+The Democratic Governance and Leadership Program has three primary goals: to advance leading-edge research on the study of democratic governance and leadership in established and emerging democracies; to integrate research, teaching and policy application; and to engage and advance the economic, cultural, civic and political life of Southeastern Massachusetts, other domestic communities, and our global community.

-The center has earned national recognition from the American Association of State Colleges and Universities, which selected it as one of a hundred examples of effective programs at public four-year colleges and universities.
+The program has earned national recognition from the American Association of State Colleges and Universities, which selected it as one of a hundred examples of effective programs at public four-year colleges and universities.

-The mission of the Center for Middle East Studies (CMES) is to introduce and enhance the educational and cultural awareness of the Middle East region and of its diverse peoples, history and cultures.
-CMES promotes both specialized knowledge and public understanding of this crucial region of the world, which includes the Arab states, Turkey, Iran and Israel.
+The mission of the Middle East and North Africa Studies Program (MENA) is to introduce and enhance the educational and cultural awareness of the Middle East region and of its diverse peoples, history and cultures.
+MENA promotes both specialized knowledge and public understanding of this crucial region of the world, which includes the Arab states, Turkey, Iran and Israel.

-CMES strives to reach the broadest possible constituency, working with a variety of academic departments, educational and cultural organizations and experts to discover new avenues for scholarly outreach and cooperation.
-CMES aims to reinforce links to other institutions in the Middle East region to offer academic opportunities to faculty and students to study and gain more understanding of the Middle East.
+MENA strives to reach the broadest possible constituency, working with a variety of academic departments, educational and cultural organizations and experts to discover new avenues for scholarly outreach and cooperation.
+MENA aims to reinforce links to other institutions in the Middle East region to offer academic opportunities to faculty and students to study and gain more understanding of the Middle East.

 MENA adheres to the strategic vision of Bridgewater State University in maximizing the intensity, diversity and richness of teaching and learning relationships forged between faculty, students and members of the broader community the Middle East and the world.